hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - intent API
     - SDN controller communicating w/ network service applications, the management solution
     - applications for network services, including network virtualization, dynamic virtual network provisioning, firewall monitoring, user identity management and access policy control
-    - usually RESTful APIs used to communicate between the SDN Controller and the services and applications running over the network
+    - typically RESTful APIs used to communicate between the SDN controller and the services and applications running over the network
+    - used for the orchestration and automation of the network components to align with the needs of different applications via SDN network programmability
+    - basically the link between the applications and the SDN controller
+    - applications can tell the network devices (physical or virtual) what type of resources they need
+    - SDN solution can provide the necessary resources to the application.
   - southbound interface (SBI)
     - SDN controller communicating w/ network devices via API
-    - usually OpenFlow and NETCONF to communicate w/ network devices
+    - usually OpenFlow, NETCONF and RESTCONF used to communicate w/ network devices
+    - enable the controller to dynamically make changes based on real-time demands and scalability needs
   - eastbound interface (EBI)
   - wetbound interface (WBI)